-DOCX to TXT Converter — Free Online
+Word to TXT Converter — Free Online

 About DOCX to TXT Conversion

 DOCX to TXT is the conversion that bridges authoring formats and distribution formats.
 DOCX is good at one job, TXT is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles DOCX to TXT entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting TXT downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+Stripping a DOCX down to TXT throws away every font, color, image, and layout and keeps only the raw words.
+FileChange reads the Word document in your browser and writes out clean, universal plain text that any editor on any system can open.
+The result is the lightest possible version of your content — nothing but characters, line breaks, and the words themselves.

 Why People Convert DOCX to TXT

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 DOCX to TXT is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+Converting DOCX to TXT is what you do when formatting is the enemy: feeding clean text into a script, a database import, a code editor, or a system that chokes on Word's hidden markup.
+Plain text is portable, diff-friendly, and free of the styling baggage that DOCX carries.
+It is the format of choice when you care about the words and nothing about how they look.

 How to Convert DOCX to TXT Online